-Huge storm hits California with damaging winds, heavy rains
+‘Bomb cyclone’ brings damaging winds, rain to California

 More than 180,000 homes and businesses were without power in California early Thursday, according to poweroutage.us.

-The storm is the latest of three so-called atmospheric river storms in the last week to reach the drought-stricken state.
+The storm is the latest of three atmospheric river storms in the last week to reach the drought-stricken state.
 California Gov. Gavin Newsom declared a state of emergency to allow for a quick response and to aid in cleanup from another powerful storm that hit just days earlier.

 In Southern California, evacuations were ordered for those living in areas burned by three recent wildfires in Santa Barbara County, where heavy rain forecast for overnight could cause widespread flooding and unleash debris flows.